elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ## Partnerships

-### How is NEO related to Elastos
+### How are NEO and Bitmain related to Elastos

 First of all, a common misconception is that Elastos is built on NEO platform.
 This is completely false.
 Elastos has its own blockchain and is NOT a NEP5 token.
 Elastos already has its main network that went live back in December 2017 at https://blockchain.elastos.org/.
 Da Hongfei of NEO and Jihan Wu of Bitmain are both early investors and advisors to Elastos.
-Jihan Wu has committed to redirecting hashing power from Bitcoin mining to Elastos.
+Jihan Wu has committed to merge mine Bitcoin with Elastos.
 G3 is a co-operation between NEO, Elastos and Bitmain who share a vision of a decentralized economy and smart web.
 Key features of the smart web include the virtual machine, runtime environments and trust zone, provided by Elastos and Bitmain, consensus provided by NEO and KYC provided by Ontology.
 G3 is meant to cooperate with Chinese government regulations and considering two of the leading figures of Chinese blockchain are involved (Jihan Wu and Da Hongfei), the likelihood that these projects will greatly succeed when the Chinese adopt crypto-friendly regulations is very, very high.

 ---

 ### Foxconn Group - World's Largest Electronics Manufacturer

-Elastos received a $31 million sponsorship from Foxconn group for R&D. FFoxconn Technology Group, is a multinational electronics contract manufacturing company headquartered in Tucheng, New Taipei, Taiwan.
+Elastos received a $31 million sponsorship from Foxconn group for R&D. Foxconn Technology Group, is a multinational electronics contract manufacturing company headquartered in Tucheng, New Taipei, Taiwan.
 Foxconn is the world's largest contract electronics manufacturer.

 ---